-Triangle of the street of the that will be faded out, enable the dithering options you want to improve the signal performance of the material as it fades to lower amplitudes.
+If you are using Maxim on an output mix that will be faded out, enable the dithering options you want to improve the signal performance of the material as it fades to lower amplitudes.

 Maxim and Mastering

 If you intend to deliver audio material as a 24bit audio file on disk for professional mastering, be aware that many mastering engineers prefer material delivered without dither or level optimization.